Boundary bound states and integrable Wilson loops in ABJM: Weak coupling verifications

 To begin with, we would like to fix $\beta_0$, the contribution of ${\bf V}_0$ at order $\lambda^2$ that was left undetermined in \cite{Correa:2023lsm}.
 We can infer the value of $\beta_0$ from some two-loop scaling dimension computation.
 For instance, consider the operator insertion \be {\cal O}_3 = \left( \right)\,, \ee whose scaling dimension should be

 Its explicit computation would involve a significant number of two-loop Feynman diagrams.
 However, we can obtain the same answer via a shortcut using known results in the literature.

 First, note that the operator \eqref{insertionC3} is a descendant of a constant primary operator ${\cal T}$ \cite{Gorini:2022jws} (see appendix \ref{app: review WL}).
-Consequently, they share the same anomalous dimension, which can be deduced from a 2-point correlator \eqref{2ptintheline}.
-Another important observation\footnote{We thank Nadav Drukker for a discussion about the relation between ${\cal T}$ and defect changing operators.} is that inserting two constant primary operators ${\cal T}$ at $\tau_1$ and $\tau_2$ acts as inserting two {\it defect changing operators} (DCO): the net effect is the change of sign of $\eta^\alpha_I$ and $\bar\eta_\alpha^I$, the coupling to the fermionic fields in the superconnection, for $\tau_1<\tau<\tau_2$.
-Interestingly, such a change of sign in the fermionic fields can be achieved by considering a geometrical cusp angle in the limit $\varphi \to 2\pi$.
-Thus, the anomalous dimension of the operator \eqref{insertionC3} should coincide with that specific limit of the cusp anomalous dimension.
+Consequently, they share the same anomalous dimension.
+The anomalous dimension of ${\cal T}$ is deduced from a 2-point correlator of the form \eqref{2ptintheline}.
+Given that ${\cal T} = {\rm diag}(\mathds{1}_N,-\mathds{1}_N)$, when two such constant operators are inserted at $\tau_1$ and $\tau_2$, their net effect is changing the sign of the off-diagonal components of the Wilson line for the interval $\tau_1<\tau<\tau_2$, which in turn amounts to a change of sign of $\eta^\alpha_I$ and $\bar\eta_\alpha^I$, the coupling to the fermionic fields in the superconnection (see figure \ref{TauDCOs}).
+Thus, the constant primary operator ${\cal T}$ is merely a defect changing operator (DCO) \cite{Kim:2017sju} \footnote{We thank Nadav Drukker for a discussion about the relation between ${\cal T}$ and defect changing operators.}.
+Interestingly, such a change of sign in the fermionic fields in the superconnection can be interpreted as a geometrical cusp angle $\varphi$ in the limit $\varphi \to 2\pi$.
+While a cusp angle of $2\pi$ would be trivial for a bosonic Wilson line, it is not for a fermionic one, as it changes the signs of fermionic fields.
+Thus, inserting two ${\cal T}$ operators is the same as inserting two $\varphi \to 2\pi$ cusps.
+The anomalous dimension of the latter is obtained from the expectation value of the cusped Wilson line (when the cusp at $\tau_2$ is sent to $+\infty$).

 Fortunately, the cusp anomalous dimension for Wilson loops in the ABJM model has already been computed up to two-loop order in \cite{Griguolo:2012iq},

 Since,

 we conclude that $\beta_0 = 0$.
 Thus, the Hamiltonian \eqref{weakcouplinghamitonian0} becomes